MSchatzUW/CMAP_docs/user_guide/API_ref/pycmap_api/data_vizualization/pycmap_time_series.rst

     python list.
 One may use the returned objects to modify the graph properties.

-..COMMENT: APIs vizEngine appears to be a hyperlink but isn't.
-To make it a hyperlink I would direct it to the API methods page.

     .. note::
       This method requires a valid `API key`_.
 It is not necessary to set the API key every time because the API properties are stored locally after